AdaCore/spark2014/docs/lrm/source/packages.rst

    expression defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
-[The expression of the Initial_Condition cannot denote a state abstraction.
+[The expression of the Initial_Condition cannot denote a state abstraction or hidden state.
 This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]

 .. _etu-initial_condition_aspects-ss: